Owain Glyndŵr: The faltering rebellion, 1405 – 1412

-Glyndŵr remained free, but he had lost his ancestral home and was a hunted prince.
+Owain remained free, but he had lost his ancestral home and was a hunted prince.
 He continued the rebellion, particularly wanting to avenge his wife.
 In 1410, Owain led a raid into rebel-controlled Shropshire, and in 1412, he carried out one of the final successful raids.
 With his most faithful soldiers, he cut through the King's men in an ambush in Brecon, where he captured, and later ransomed, a leading Welsh supporter of King Henry, Dafydd Gam ('Crooked David').
 This was the last time that Owain was seen alive by his enemies, although it was claimed he took refuge with the Scudamore family.
-In the autumn, Glyndŵr's Aberystwyth Castle surrendered, while he was away fighting, but by then things were changing.
+In the autumn, Owain's Aberystwyth Castle surrendered, while he was away fighting, but by then things were changing.
 Henry IV died in 1413, and his son Henry V began to adopt a more conciliatory attitude towards the Welsh.
 Royal pardons were offered to the major leaders of the revolt and other opponents of his father's regime.
 As late as 1414, there were rumours that the Herefordshire-based Lollard leader Sir John Oldcastle was communicating with Owain, and reinforcements were sent to the major castles in the north and south.

-On 21 December 1411, the King of England issued pardons to all Welsh except their leader and Thomas of Trumpington (until 9 April 1413, from which Glyndŵr was no longer excepted).
-Glyndŵr ignored offers of a pardon on many different occasions, his followers continued to be punished for crimes of war until the 1410s.
-His death was recorded by a former follower in the year 1415.
+On 21 December 1411, the King of England issued pardons to all Welsh except their leader and Thomas of Trumpington (until 9 April 1413, from which Owain was no longer excepted).
+Owain ignored offers of a pardon on many different occasions, his followers continued to be punished for crimes of war until the 1410s.
+The poet Lewys Glyn Cothi wrote an elegy for Gwenllian, an illegitimate daughter of Owain, where it was mentioned that at the time of the Welsh War of independence, the whole of Wales was under Owain's command, with forty dukes as the prince's allies, and that later in life he supported 62 female pensioners.

+Disappearance and death, 1412 – c.
+1416

+Owain was never captured and appears to have spent the last years of his life in hiding.
+In the sixteenth-century antiquarian Gruffudd Hiraethog's Annals of Owain Glyn Dŵr, it is recounted that in 1415 Owain "went into hiding on St Matthew's Day in Harvest [September 21]", but this date is discounted by J. E. Lloyd as a mere repetition of his first absconding to the woods after the beginning of his revolt, which occurred on the same day in 1400.
+In 1415 and 1416, Owain's old enemy Henry V attempted to entreat Owain and the few remaining rebels to surrender and be pardoned, to which Owain never responded; Owain is presumed to have died around this time.